fermga/TNFR-LFS/docs/cli.md

 Index heatmap and modal resonance analysis without re-running the CLI.

-Each microsector entry under ``filtered_measures`` now embeds a nested ``cphi`` block mirroring the :class:`~tnfr_lfs.core.metrics.CPHIReport`.
+Each microsector entry under ``filtered_measures`` now embeds a nested ``cphi`` block mirroring the :class:`~tnfr_core.metrics.CPHIReport`.
 The export includes the red/amber/green thresholds and the ``optimal`` flag so downstream dashboards can reuse the same tyre-health semantics shown in the HUD without deriving bands manually.